-After our third baby was born a few weeks ago, my husband took leave from work for a bit and has been home helping out with various domestic activities, including making meals, wiping tushies, and tending to his slightly over-emotional wife (aka, yours truly).
+My husband had taken leave from work and was home helping out with various domestic activities, including making meals, wiping tushies, and tending to his slightly over-emotional wife (aka, yours truly).

-The avocados add a creamy, rich texture that eliminates the need for any added oil or butter, and by topping it with a dollop of whipped cream, you’d be hard-pressed to decipher this delicious treat as healthy!
+The avocados add a creamy, rich texture that eliminates the need for any added oil or butter.

 Creamy Carob Mousse (Vegan, Gluten-Free)